awsdocs/aws-control-tower-guide/doc_source/aws-multi-account-landing-zone.md

 Essentially, AWS Control Tower acts as an orchestration layer that works with other AWS services, which assist you with implementing the AWS multi\-account recommendations for AWS accounts and AWS Organizations\.
 After your landing zone is set up, AWS Control Tower continues to assist you with maintaining your corporate policies and security practices across multiple accounts and workloads\.

 Most landing zones develop over time\.
-As the number of organizations and accounts in your AWS Control Tower landing zone increases, you can extend your AWS Control Tower deployment in ways that help organize your workloads effectively\.
+As the number of organizational units \(OUs\) and accounts in your AWS Control Tower landing zone increases, you can extend your AWS Control Tower deployment in ways that help organize your workloads effectively\.
 This chapter provides prescriptive guidance on how to plan and set up your AWS Control Tower landing zone, in alignment with the AWS multi\-account strategy, and extend it over time\.

 ## AWS multi\-account strategy: Best practices guidance<a name="multi-account-guidance"></a>